Contingencyplana/storybook_primordial_soup/camouflage.md

 a **layered illusion**, crafted to deceive not only players —
 but also AI watchers, game logic, and even memory itself.

+But deception alone is not the goal.

+> The true purpose of camouflage is to make the game **TONS of FUN** —
+> to turn complexity into curiosity, recursion into rhythm, and misdirection into *delight*.
+> If it isn’t joyful, surprising, or strange enough to make a player *smile*, then it isn’t camouflage — it’s just clutter.

 Where many games use camouflage as visual fluff,
 Primordial Soup builds it into the recursive bones of the system.
 It is the art of hiding **meaning** in **structure**,